Best Investments During Turbulent Economic Times

 Risk of Total Capital Loss: D-

-If you are an investor in peer to peer lending, you may have already noticed some platforms cutting lenders return rates.
-Peer to peer is taking collateral damage from the low interest rates.
+If you are an investor in peer to peer lending, you will have noticed return rates increasing which is good news.

 Best Investments: Stock Market